Subcommittee on Primary Health and Aging to Explore Stemming More Than 1000 Preventable Deaths Each Day In The US Healthcare System

 BOTHELL, WA, July 17, 2014 – FUJIFILM Sonosite Inc., the world leader and specialist in ultrasound performed at the point-of-care, applauds the US Senate Subcommittee on Primary Health and Aging for having a hearing to explore ways to stem the more than 1000 preventable patient deaths a day in the US healthcare system.

 "This crisis needs to be addressed at the highest levels sooner rather than later, and we applaud the Senate for taking action," said Diku Mandavia, MD, Senior Vice President and Chief Medical Officer at FUJIFILM Sonosite.
 "The fact is that there are many tools and methods to prevent these deaths if adopted broadly across a hospital, including those to significantly reduce a major threat to patient safety –hospital-acquired conditions."

-During the hearing, several testimonials were given emphasizing the importance of evidence-based protocols and well-trained healthcare professionals in reducing the risk of patient harm and even deaths.
+During the hearing, several testimonials were given emphasising the importance of evidence-based protocols and well-trained healthcare professionals in reducing the risk of patient harm and even deaths.

-Recognizing these need, FUJIFILM Sonosite recently announced the availability of a new patient-safety program, called The Sonosite Solution for Safer Central Venous Catheterization that was specifically designed to help hospitals reduce complications during CVC insertion and Iatrogenic Pneumothorax Prevention with POCUS.
+Recognising these need, FUJIFILM Sonosite recently announced the availability of a new patient-safety programme, called The Sonosite Solution for Safer Central Venous Catheterization that was specifically designed to help hospitals reduce complications during CVC insertion and Iatrogenic Pneumothorax Prevention with POCUS.

 Sonosite is a corporate council and Stand Up for Patient Safety member of the National Patient Safety Foundation.